 How to conduct a UX Audit?

-A user just visited your website; he checked out some of the products, added them to the cart, and dropped them off just before the checkout.
-The website didn’t crash; neither was there any technical glitch, yet it happened for many users.
+A user just visited your website, checked out some of the products, added them to the cart, and dropped off just before the checkout.
+The website didn’t crash, and there were no technical glitches, yet this happens for many users.
 How would you know the reason?
-Whether it was the lack of payment methods or too many steps to reach towards it, or was there a specific message on the screen that made users lose their trust?
-UX audit is the process of figuring out such issues.
+Whether it was the lack of payment methods, too many steps, or a specific message that caused users to lose trust?
+How to do a UX audit becomes crucial in such scenarios.

 1. A clear understanding of business objectives.